OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     New-AzureStorageContainer -Name $containerName -Context $xioContext

 #### <a name="step-5-placing-os-vhd-on-standard-or-premium-storage"></a>Etapa 5: colocar o VHD do sistema operacional no armazenamento Padrão ou Premium
-    #NOTE: Set up subscription and default storage account which will be used tooplace hello OS VHD in
+    #NOTE: Set up subscription and default storage account which will be used to place the OS VHD in

-    #If you want tooplace hello OS VHD Premium Storage Account
+    #If you want to place the OS VHD Premium Storage Account
     Set-AzureSubscription -SubscriptionName $mysubscription -CurrentStorageAccount  $newxiostorageaccountname

-    #If you wanted tooplace hello OS VHD Standard Storage Account but attach Premium Storage VHDs then you would run this instead:
+    #If you wanted to place the OS VHD Standard Storage Account but attach Premium Storage VHDs then you would run this instead:
     $standardstorageaccountname = "danstdams"

     Set-AzureSubscription -SubscriptionName $mysubscription -CurrentStorageAccount  $standardstorageaccountname

 #### <a name="step-6-create-vm"></a>Etapa 6: criar uma VM
-    #Get list of available SQL Server Images from hello Azure Image Gallery.
+    #Get list of available SQL Server Images from the Azure Image Gallery.
     $galleryImage = Get-AzureVMImage | where-object {$_.ImageName -like "*SQL*2014*Enterprise*"}
     $image = $galleryImage.ImageName